 - Ensure that you have purchased good travel insurance and check that you are covered for all eventualities.

 - Check cancellation and change policies before booking a flight.
 We also recommend choosing the most direct route to your destination.
 The more stopovers you add, the more rules and regulations there will be – so do yourself a favour and keep it simple!

 - Lastly, we need to be ready and accept that things can, and likely will, change several times before everything settles.
 One moment you are enjoying an amazing time underwater and the next you are told that you will have to quarantine at home upon your return.
 This is the moment where your resilience will show and as a true diver, you just need to brush it off and ask what time the next dive briefing starts.

 To be ready for anything, prepare yourself thoroughly before your travels.
-It is important you check, double-check, and STAY updated of any requirements of exit and entry of your country of residence, your destinations, and any potential transit destinations.
+It is important you check, double-check, and STAY updated.
+Stay informed of exit and entry requirements of your country of residence, your destinations, and any potential transit destinations.